atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 <
 >
 *. norarit as himself“ “have as good a
-“right to enjoy pleasure as other peo, “pie, ” continued She, “and I will en t
+“right to enjoy pleasure as other peo, “pie, " continued She, “and I will en t
 I - “joy it in shite of all your low,, shabby
-• “notions.”
+• “notions."
 At the beginning of this fracas.
 Lew
 II
 shn, who thought it best to leave people dishosed to quarrel, to fight their battles, by themselves,, back to have, a, quiet dish of coffee with Charles, whose head was, he plainly Saw,, extremely unsettled.,